off-by-some/contrakit/README.md

 ## A Mathematical Theory of Contradiction

-Contrakit is powered by a formal framework introduced in [A Mathematical Theory of Contradiction](https://zenodo.org/records/17203336).
-The paper lays out the six axioms, derives the unique measure K(P), and proves its consequences across compression, communication, and simulation.
-If you'd like to see the mathematics in full details, make suggestions, comments, or contribute check out [docs/paper/](https://github.com/off-by-some/contrakit/tree/main/docs/paper/)
+Contrakit implements the formal framework from [A Mathematical Theory of Contradiction](https://zenodo.org/records/17203336).
+The paper presents six axioms about how perspectives should combine, derives the unique measure $K(P)$, and proves its consequences across compression, communication, and simulation.
+Mathematical details, proofs, and axiom structure are in [docs/paper/](docs/paper/).

 ## License